Nikita Dragun Goes Braless In Snakeskin Print Blazer, Dances With Sofia Richie At Missguided Party

 As her 5.5 million Instagram followers have come to expect, the video contains a very NSFW caption with Nikita opening up about the struggles of getting to where she is today.

-“After being denied from fashion shows. not being taken seriously. and being ‘just not famous enough’. i am so honored to have a designer like @christiancowan in my life!”
-She exclaimed.
+“After being denied from fashion shows. not being taken seriously. and being ‘just not famous enough’. i am so honored to have a designer like @christiancowan in my life!” she exclaimed.

-She added: “After having the door slammed in my face by others i really wanted to prove to myself that this was going to my moment regardless of what everyone else says…”
+“After having the door slammed in my face by others i really wanted to prove to myself that this was going to my moment regardless of what everyone else says…” she added.

 Nikita Dragun has notably been a little less active on Instagram after receiving backlash for her braided hairstyle.

 A week ago, however, Dragun uploaded a video of herself responding to the backlash as she declared she had no “f*cks to give.”
 The video highlighted Nikita explaining that her purse contained “the f*cks” she gave before revealing there was nothing in the purse.
-She ended the video by revealing that what she did have charisma, confidence, and courage.
+She ended the video by revealing that what she did have was charisma, confidence, and courage.

-In a week, the video has accumulated over 2.5 million views and over 16,000 comments.
+In a week, the Instagram video has accumulated over 2.5 million views and over 16,000 comments.